andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/jobs-parallels.md

 `kubectl get jobs`{{execute}}

+You should see a result like:

+`
+NAME        DESIRED   SUCCESSFUL   AGE countdown   8         8            16s
+`

 ### Job Logs

 In order to see the job's logs, we need to get the job name: